 Learn to develop medical devices and work with industry sponsors to solve real-world problems.

+The Master of Science in Medical Device Engineering (MSMDE) program at Keck Graduate Institute (KGI) in Claremont, CA, is designed for those with a passion for medical devices and diagnostics who want to apply engineering to healthcare problems.
 The program prepares students for engineering roles in functional areas such as invention, development, and production of medical devices in specialties such as in-vitro diagnostics, drug delivery, assistive technology, and wearables.
-Students will have authentic experiences with patients, healthcare providers, and industry leaders.
+Students have authentic experiences with patients, healthcare providers, and industry leaders.

 User-centered design involves understanding the needs of patients and healthcare providers.
 As part of the curriculum, students in the program are placed in a clinical setting where they learn to observe and interact with patients, providers, and conduct user studies.